 When I was at school I loved my pencil cases…and I remember kids would cover them with all sorts of pictures and doodles.
 This felt pencil case gives plenty of scope for creativity and uses a really simple way to sew in a zipper…and let’s face it… a pencil case without a zipper is like…well I don’t know what really…but it’s certainly lacking something vital to its true nature.
-Anyway, I hope you and your kids enjoy making this pencil case…and if you want, you can preview Sew Together Grow Together HERE
+Anyway, I hope you and your kids enjoy making this simple hand sewn pencil case…and if you want, you can preview Sew Together Grow Together HERE

 Two 12″ X 12″ squares of felt in different colours